Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Wiley CFA Exam Review Course

-On the whole, I was incredibly impressed with the Wiley CFA prep course, and can’t contest it being cited as one of the best review courses in the industry.
+On the whole, Wiley offers solid CFA prep courses.
 The course curriculum is thorough and offers a varied approach to studying that I found highly beneficial.
 Between recorded video lectures, live class sessions, detailed study guides, practice problems, and assessments, there is a healthy mix of material for all learning types.
 And generally speaking, you will never run out of study content.

 How much does the Wiley CFA exam prep course cost?